-Include the following items, if applicable, as ancillary items, placed directly on top of standard used answer sheets:
+Place ancillary items, which include the following, directly on top of the standard used answer sheets:

 - Used answer sheets for standard test takers associated with a reported irregularity.
 (The associated IR should be returned in the Gray-Bordered Envelope.) - Used answer sheets for standard test takers with misplaced marks, clipped together by student. - Test books with answers to be transcribed because of insufficient or defective answer sheets.